Economy

 Growing importance of tourism

-This field of activity, still very new, took off some twenty years ago, thanks to the development of aviation.
-At a time when the island boasted just a few small family guesthouses, the opening of the Cotton Bay Hotel by Air Mauritius in February 1992 marked the starting point for tourism in Rodrigues.
-Since then, 3 other international-standard hotels have opened their doors: Tekoma Boutik Hotel, Bakwa Lodge and Play mourouk (ex-Mourouk Ebony).
+This still very recent field of activity took off some forty years ago, thanks to the development of aviation.
+At that time, the island had only a few small family-run guesthouses, but when Air Mauritius opened the Cotton Bay Hotel in February 1992, it was the starting point for tourism in Rodrigues.
+Since then, 3 other international-standard hotels have opened their doors: Constance Tekoma, Bakwa Lodge and C Rodrigues Mourouk.
 A host of inns, rentals and bed & breakfasts have also sprung up.

 We're talking here about green tourism, environmental protection, a hotel sector working almost exclusively with local products and Rodriguan labor...
 In short, Rodriguans don't want Mauritian-style tourism, and want to favor projects on a human scale.